keptn-sandbox/new-keptn-docs-engine/CONTRIBUTING.md

 Vale is a command-line tool that brings code-like linting to prose.
 It's fast, cross-platform (Windows, macOS, and Linux), and highly customizable.

 For more information, see [https://vale.sh/](https://vale.sh/)

+### Prettier GitHub Action support to format docs

+[Prettier](https://prettier.io/) is a very popular code formatter that uses very opinionated but sensible styles to format your code and prevent ongoing debates about code styles.
+So we wanted a GitHub action to automatically format your code using Prettier.

+> Currently, we are running prettier checks for `docs/**/*.{md,mdx}` files only.